 - Failure Is the Only Option: She already lost the game after Danielle was voted off, since the Heroes would never vote for her and Russell in the end, and the Villains (including herself) would never let even a single Hero to make it to the final vote in fear of them winning instead.

 - Femme Fatale

-- Four-Temperament Ensemble: The sanguine to both the final four and the Micronesia returnees.
+- Four-Temperament Ensemble: The sanguine to the final four, the Micronesia returnees and the returning winners.

 - Friendly Enemies: With Amanda.
 Sandra also could be considered a partial example as she wasn't a part of Parvati's alliance and Parvati knew that letting her into the finals would be handing her the win, but it was nonetheless clear that she enjoyed hanging out with Sandra a lot more than she did with Russell.

 - Gone Horribly Right: She knew that she had a target on her back going into the season, so she locked herself into an alliance with another dangerous player (Russell) as protection.
 It got her to the end, but by that time she'd grown so close to Russell that the Heroes on the jury saw the tight alliance as "a snake with two heads."
 And she ended up with none of their votes.

 - Greater Need Than Mine: Gave Sandra and Jerri the idols she had at the first tribal council of the merge.